Financial reports

 Target

 The trend should decrease over time as existing debt is paid off and the population grows.
-New debt issued should be less than the existing debt paid off, and should not exceed the rate of population growth.
-The city should not exceed its provincial comparator group in the long term.
+New debt issued should be less than the existing debt paid off, and not exceed the population growth rate.
+In the long term, the city should not exceed its provincial comparator group.

 Results